aravindp602/aravindp602/README.md

 ### 👨‍💻 About Me

--    internship experience at **Mu Sigma** developing a generative AI chatbot with STT/TTS and API integration.
+-   🏆 Gained hands-on experience as an **Intern at Mu Sigma**, developing a generative AI chatbot with STT/TTS and API integration.
--   🔭 I’m currently building a **Multilingual Automated Code Evaluation System** with plagiarism detection.
+-   🔭 I’m currently building complex systems like a **Multilingual Automated Code Evaluator** and a **P2P Disaster Response Network**.
 -   🌱 I’m passionate about continuous learning and recently completed certifications in **AI Agent Development (IIT Madras)** and **Machine Learning (Coursera)**.
+-   💬 Ask me about **Python, AI/ML concepts, system design,** or building full-stack applications.
 -   📫 You can reach me at: **aravindpadmanabhan71@gmail.com**

 ---